 The good news is that it is relatively easy to train your Chi Chon.

-The bad news (or, at least, kind of funny news) is that he may have inherited the sassiness of his Chihuahua parent, giving him a mild to moderately bad attitude.
+The bad news (or, at least, the “kind of funny” news) is that he may have inherited the sassiness of his Chihuahua parent, giving him a mild to moderately bad attitude.

-As with any dog, though, the key to successful training is patience and persistence and an establishment of dominance.
+As with any dog, though, the key to successful training is patience and persistence – with a dash of an establishment of dominance.

-Once he gets a handle on who's really the boss around here, he'll shape up quickly.
+Once he gets a handle on who's really the boss around here, he'll shape up quickly enough.

 Exercising Your Bichon Frise Chihuahua Mix

-The great thing about little dogs, especially for us lazy people, is that they have enough energy to propel them along on their own that they don't really need a lot of extra exercises.
+The great thing about little dogs, especially for us lazy people, is that they have enough energy to propel them along on their own.
+They don't really need a lot of extra exercise.

-But a Chichon will be perfectly content in zooming around your house or backyard all day.
+But a Chichon will be perfectly content with simply zooming around your house or backyard all day.

-One thing to keep in mind, though, is that his higher energy level can also make him incredibly curious.
+One thing to keep in mind, though, is that his high energy level can also make him an incredibly curious dog.

 Grooming Your Bichon Chihuahua

-A Chihuahua has a shorter coat, while the Bichon Frise tends to have a shaggy coat that requires more maintenance.
+A Chihuahua has a shorter coat, while the Bichon Frise tends to have a shaggier coat that requires more maintenance.

 Typically, a Chichon does not require more grooming than other breeds do.

-The amount of grooming you will need to do will depend largely on which breed is more dominant in your specific pet.
+The amount of grooming you will need to do depends largely on whichever breed is more dominant in your individual pet.